| Glossary of PA Terms - X

 to make contact.
 The metallic outer

-of the connector may in theory be used as a fourth
+may in theory be used as an additional earth

 incidental contact with other connector shells or

 the shell is usually connected to signal earth.

 and in balanced feeds from mixers to

 However, an interconnection should not be assumed to be